kaycbas/2020Rewind/README.md

 1. Compile a large list of all the search terms and topics that trended in 2020.
 To do this, I used Google’s 2020 Year in Search summary and the Wayback Machine to view Google’s Daily Trending Searches throughout 2020.
 This step was performed manually.
 2. Input this compiled list into a script that calculates and outputs the top 5 trending terms in the US for each day in 2020.
 The script uses the google-trends-api and a system of repeatedly comparing the relative search interest of 4 terms to a benchmark term in order to determine the top trending terms.
-3. Input this list of each day’s top 5 trending searches into a second script that calculates their relative search interest across all US states, again using the google-trends-api.
+3. Input this list of each day’s top 5 trending US searches into a second script that calculates their relative search interest across all the states, again using the google-trends-api.
 4. Display results with the AnyChart US map.